Types of Gemstones

 How many types of gemstones are there?

 Gemstones come in a range of colors and a variety of different shapes and sizes.
-All in all, approximately 200 different gemstones have been identified in the world today.
+Approximately 200 different gemstones have been identified in the world today.
 Some of these precious and semi-precious stones are plentiful, while others are rare.

 Which is the world’s most expensive gemstone?